mritunjaysharma394/vowpal-wiki/Input-format.md

 # Input format

-Input files for VW should have one example per line.
+The raw (plain text) input data for VW should have one example per line.
 Each example should be formatted as follows.
     [Label] [Importance] [Tag] |Namespace Features |Namespace Features ... |Namespace Features

 where